Jan Lewan: Legal issues

-Lewan owned and operated a gift store in Hazleton, Pennsylvania.
-When he would tour back in Poland, he would bring back jewelry and other goods to sell in the store.
+Lewan owned and operated a gift shop in Hazleton, Pennsylvania.
+When he would tour back in Poland, he would often bring back items to sell in the store or have them exported to the States, in particular amber jewelry.
 To support the store, he also sold shares in the business and promised returns of 12 and 20 percent to investors, many of whom had traveled with him.
+Officials from the Commonwealth of Pennsylvania warned him to stop selling securities as he had not gone through legal channels.
+Lewan feigned obedience to the order by terminating that corporation, while covertly continuing his "abandoned" program by filing a new corporate entity.

-The state of Pennsylvania warned him to stop selling securities, but Lewan continued.
-In 2004 Lewan was arrested for defrauding some 400 people in 22 states of millions of dollars.
+In 2004, Lewan was arrested for defrauding some 400 people in 22 states of millions of dollars.
 Lewan was sentenced to five years and 11 months imprisonment by a federal court judge as well as a seven-year sentence in New Jersey, which were served concurrently.
-Lewan was prosecuted by the New Jersey Division of Criminal Justice and was sentenced by the Mercer County Superior Court on Money Laundering and Securities Fraud charges.
+Lewan was prosecuted by the New Jersey Division of Criminal Justice.
+The case was handled by Deputy Attorney General Francine Pozner-Ehrenberg.
+Lewan was sentenced by the Mercer County Superior Court on Money Laundering and Securities Fraud charges.

 While in prison in Delaware in 2004, Lewan was stabbed in the neck by a cellmate.
-He was taken to a nearby hospital and was sent back to prison several days later.
-The perpetrator of the stabbing had 15 years added to his sentence.
+He was hospitalized for several days as a result.
+The assailant was found guilty of assault with a deadly weapon and sentenced to an additional 15 years.
+The motive for the attack was never determined, but Lewan garnered little sympathy, with the defrauded remarking that the assault was deserved and disappointed that the assailant did not succeed at killing Lewan.
 Lewan was released from prison in 2009.